Best City and Urban Electric Bikes | 11 Light & Zippy Rides

 The most important thing you can do when buying a new e-bike is to have a solid idea of what you want to do with it.
 When compiling this list, our team envisioned a person needing a reliable method of covering a modest distance while sharing the road (or path) with plenty of other people.

-Maybe you want a bike to be lightweight and agile; maybe you want it to be stylish; and maybe you want it to be able to carry a little cargo (or a little human).
+Maybe you want a bike to be lightweight and agile; maybe you want it to be stylish; and maybe you want it to be able to carry a little cargo.
 If any of these options sound like you, you’re in the right place.
 If not, that’s OK too—we’ve got lots of other lists covering the best bikes in categories from commuters to cruisers and more.

 Our advice when buying an e-bike: be real about the distance you need to cover each trip and what type of hills and obstacles you need to navigate—and get a bike that matches those needs.